 Portage County Lake Quality

-Portage County's 29 graded lakes fall in the moderate-density bracket for Wisconsin.
+Portage County's 28 graded lakes fall in the moderate-density bracket for Wisconsin.
 The county-level average smooths over real differences — a single agricultural watershed near the southwest corner can pull the average down even if the rest of the county runs clean.
-The county's average grade is A — among the cleanest in Wisconsin.
-22 lakes pull an A on their own, and almost none fall into the D or F brackets.
+The county-wide average lands at B — solid water quality with most lakes carrying clear summer transparency and low-to-moderate phosphorus.

 Quick Answers for Portage County

 Planning a trip?
-Check special fishing regulations for Sunset Lake, whether the fish are safe to eat, and the best times to fish — or browse the full Wisconsin regulations index.
+Check special fishing regulations for Ebert Lake, whether the fish are safe to eat, and the best times to fish — or browse the full Wisconsin regulations index.

 DNR Reports (4)